 Concerns have persisted about PRC assistance to Pakistan's nuclear facilities.
-As reported by Pakistani and PRC news sources in 1992, China began to build a nuclear power plant at Chashma and was suspected in 1994 of helping Pakistan to build an unsafeguarded, plutonium-producing reactor at Khushab.1 Operational since 2001, the Chashma reactor has IAEA safeguards but not full scope safeguards.2 Referring specifically to Pakistan's efforts to acquire equipment, materials, and technology for its nuclear weapons program, the DCI's June 1997 report for the last half of 1996 (after China's May 1996 pledge) stated that China was the "principal supplier."
-Then, on May 11 and 13, 1998, India conducted nuclear tests, citing China's nuclear ties to Pakistan, and Pakistan followed with nuclear supplier, failed to avert the tests and did not cut off nuclear aid, but condemned the tests at the U.N.
-The Arms Control and Disarmament Agency's annual report on arms control for
+As reported by Pakistani and PRC news sources in 1992, China began to build a nuclear power plant at Chashma and was suspected in 1994 of helping Pakistan to build an unsafeguarded, plutonium-producing reactor at Khushab, according to Nucleonics Week (June 19, 1997 and February 26, 1998).
+Operational since 2001, the Chashma reactor has IAEA safeguards but not full scope safeguards (Nucleonics Week, April 26, 2001; and IAEA, Annual Report 2001).

+Referring specifically to Pakistan's efforts to acquire equipment, materials, and technology for its nuclear weapons program, the DCI's June 1997 report for the last half of 1996 (after China's May 1996 pledge) stated that China was the "principal supplier."
+Then, on May 11 and 13, 1998, India conducted nuclear tests, citing

+China's nuclear ties to Pakistan, and Pakistan followed with nuclear tests on May 28 and 30, 1998.
+China, as Pakistan's principal military and nuclear supplier, failed to avert the tests and did not cut off nuclear aid, but condemned the tests at the U.N.
+The Arms Control and Disarmament Agency's annual report on arms control for 1998 stated that "there continued to be some contacts between Chinese entities and Pakistan's unsafeguarded and nuclear weapons program."